Finetuning

 -

 You have limited training data.
-RL is more sample-efficient than supervised finetuning—it extracts more learning signal from each example by generating and scoring multiple attempts.
+RL is more sample-efficient — it extracts more signal from each example by generating and scoring multiple attempts.

 | Task | Why RL works well |